eNMS-automation/eNMS/docs/runs/run_system.rst

 - "Notification header": will be displayed at the beginning of the notification.
 - "Include Result Link in summary": whether the notification contains a link to the results.
 - "Mail recipients": if left empty, the recipients defined in the administration panel will be used.
-- "Display only failed nodes": the notification will not include devices for which the job ran successfully.
+- "Display only failed nodes": the notification will not include devices for which the service ran successfully.